HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

      docker pull hclcr.io/dx-public/dxclient:IMAGE_TAG
     ```

+2. Download DXClient scripts.
-2. To download DXClient scripts, go to [dxclient-scripts](https://github.com/HCL-TECH-SOFTWARE/dxclient-scripts) of the HCL-TECH-SOFTWARE GitHub repository.
+         To download DXClient scripts, go to [dxclient-scripts](https://github.com/HCL-TECH-SOFTWARE/dxclient-scripts) of the HCL-TECH-SOFTWARE GitHub repository.
 In this repository, you can find the installation and usage details, and the latest scripts for using the containerized version of DXClient which is openly distributed in [HCL DX Open Harbor](https://hclcr.io/harbor/projects/95/repositories/dxclient/artifacts-tab).

 ## Verifying your DXClient installation